edgeimpulse/firmware-nordic-thingy91/README.md

-# firmware-nordic-thingy91

-This is a preview release of the Edge Impulse firmware for the Nordic Semi Thingy91.
+# Edge Impulse firmware for Nordic Semi Thingy:91

+[Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
+This repository contains the Edge Impulse firmware for the Nordic Semiconductor Thingy91 development board.
+This combination supports all Edge Impulse device features, including ingestion, remote management and inferencing.

+> **Note:** Do you just want to use this development board with Edge Impulse?
+No need to build this firmware.
+See the instructions for the [Thingy91](https://docs.edgeimpulse.com/docs/nordic-semi-thingy91) for a prebuilt image and instructions, or use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.

 ## How to build